Banana-4/NeetCode150/readme.md

 # NeetCode 150 - Essential LeetCode Problems

-This repository contains the curated list of **150 essential LeetCode problems** compiled by [NeetCode](https://neetcode.io).
-These problems are organized by topic to help you systematically prepare for coding interviews.
+This repository contains the solutions for the curated list of **150 essential LeetCode problems** compiled by [NeetCode](https://neetcode.io).
+These problems are organized by topic to help systematically prepare for coding interviews.

 ## Problem List by Topic